psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 While text and feature-based bot detection models have progressively shown good results in identifying Twitter Bots, they suffer from certain drawbacks.
 Bot detection techniques that rely on feature-based approaches are prone to adversarial attacks when bot developers try to temper with engineered features to avoid detection.
 While text-based methods are more robust to adversarial attacks, they fail when bot designers infuse malign content between genuine posts from genuine users.
 This makes them immune to detection using text-based approaches, which essentially try to capture the malicious nature of tweet content.
 Moreover, while text-based and feature-based methods capture the account behavior based on singular account details and attributes, they do not consider details on how users interact with each other.
 The user interaction or the social network encodes valuable information and can be leveraged to classify genuine human interaction vs. artificial bot interaction in the network.
 However, the major difficulty in using classical machine learning methods is that they work with Euclidean data, whereas graphical data is essentially non-Euclidean.

 This is where Geometric Deep learning models like Graph Neural Networks (GNNs) come into play and can accurately model data which lie in non-Euclidean manifolds.
-Therefore, recent studies have been focusing on developing graph-based Twitter bot detection methods.
-They have proved to be very promising at addressing the challenges facing Twitter bot detection and are exhibiting state-of-the-art performance.
+Therefore, recent studies have been focusing on developing graph-based Twitter Bot detection methods.
+They have proved to be very promising at addressing the challenges facing Twitter Bot detection and are exhibiting state-of-the-art performance.
 These methods interpret users as nodes and follow relationships as edges to leverage graph mining techniques such as relational graph convolutional networks (R-GCN) for graph-based bot detection.

 GNNs are neural network architectures that directly apply on graph structures and therefore allow node level, edge level, and graph level prediction tasks.
 While many different GNN architectures exist, the simplest GNNs use the “message passing neural network” framework.
 In a simple sense, a geometric graph consists of nodes, edges, and some connectivity information, which can be cast as a GNN with the corresponding node features, edge features, and connectivity information in the form of adjacency matrix.
 This [blog post's illustration](https://distill.pub/2021/gnn-intro/) shows how GNNs work: